Southwest Zone

 Striped bass fishing in the lower Coquille has slowed substantially and very few anglers pursue this species this time of year due to cold water, in addition to high and muddy flows.
 An occasional fish might be caught using nightcrawler or 1/3 of an anchovy/herring bait on the bottom.
 Use of a sliding line through a three-way swivel or swivel stopper with drop lead is popular.

-Smallmouth bass are essentially dormant in the winter throughout the Coquille River and main tributaries due to cooler water temps and lower metabolism.
+Smallmouth bass will become more active in the upcoming weeks with warmer weather and lower river flows.
 Spearfishing closed on October 31.
 Bait fishing for smallmouth remains open in tidewater locations and the Coquille River S.F. and where steelhead fishing is open.
-Fishing will be very slow; however, recent warm weather will bring a few fish into feeding mode.
-Either bait on the bottom or artificial grubs/worms worked very slowly are the best bet.
+Fishing will improve over the next month with rising river temperatures.
+Try bait on the bottom or artificial grubs/worms worked very slowly until the river is warmer in May, when topwater gear and lures will become viable.
 Hardcore anglers may entice a small mouth bass to bite in the tidewater reaches upstream of Coquille, with bait on the bottom.
 There is no limit for smallmouth bass, which are destructive to salmon fry production.
-Last updated 03/31/26
+Last updated 04/07/26

-A few steelhead are available in all reaches up to Powers on the S.F.
-Coquille and LaVerne Park on the N.F.
-Water flows are very low and clear, much below normal for this time of year.
-Fishing is expected to be slow for the few remaining fish in the mainstem reaches of the S.F. and N.F.
+Steelhead have finished their spawning run for 2026 and fishing is over for the season.
 There has been some confusion about use of bait in the Coquille basin during the steelhead season due to the language in the S.W. section Regulations Exceptions.
 Bait is allowed in all mainstem forks of the Coquille basin for steelhead.
 The plan at this point is to adjust the language in the regulations for the 2027 manual.
-Last updated 03/31/26
+Last updated 04/07/26

-For any questions on Salmon Fishing in the Coos or Coquille please call the Charleston office at (541) 888-5515 *dial zero when the machine picks up.
+For any questions on Salmon Fishing in the Coos or Coquille please call the Charleston office at (541) 888-5515 *dial zero in the options menu.

 DIAMOND LAKE: Trout

-The lodge has some of their boat docks set up.
-If you are planning on fishing from a boat, the main boat ramp is the only one open.
+The lodge has boat docks set up.
+If you are planning on fishing from a boat, the main boat ramp and the South ramp are the only two open.
+The South ramp does not have the docks in yet.
 The cleaning station will not be open until Memorial Day.
-Angling should be good, but effort is slow.
+There haven't been many anglers hitting Diamond Lake yet, but angling for holdover trout should be good.
+A few reports have anglers willing to venture up there reporting success.

 ELK RIVER: Winter steelhead